AdmirableEgg/easy-whisper/README.md

 - Manually setting a starting timecode to use for transcription.
 - Reading SMPTE timecode from the file and using that for transcription.
 - Extracting an audio track from a (video)file with other tracks.
+- Translation to other languages using DeepL's API.